ael-mank/libft/README.md

 ## Introduction

 This is my implementation of the standard C library functions as well as some additional ones that I find useful.
 The library is called Libft, and I created it as part of my learning journey at 42.

+## Project Structure

+Ensure you have the following files in your project directory:

+- `Makefile`: To compile the project with various options.
+- `include/libft.h`: Header files containing function prototypes and necessary declarations.
+- `src/libft/*.c`: Source code files implementing the libft library.
+- `src/ft_printf/*.c`: Source code files implementing the `ft_printf()` function and supporting functions.

+## Makefile Commands

+- `make`: Compiles the project and creates the `libft.a` library.
+- `make bonus` : Adds the bonus linked lists functions to the library.
+- `make printf` : Adds the ft_printf function to the library.
+- `make help`: Displays a list of available commands.
+- `make clean`: Removes object files, keeping only the source code.
+- `make fclean`: Cleans the project by removing the compiled library and object files.
+- `make re`: Performs a full recompilation by cleaning and then recompiling the project.

 ## Functions